tatut/ripley/README.md

 | manifold | Integrate manifold library `deferred` and `stream` as source |
 | xtdb | Integrate XTDB query as an automatically updating source |

+## Working with components

+### Component functions

+In Ripley, components are functions that take in parameters and **output** HTML fragment as a side-effect.
+They do not return a value.
+This is different from normal hiccup, where functions would return a hiccup vector describing the HTML.

+Ripley uses the `ripley.html/html` macro to convert a hiccup style body into plain Clojure that writes HTML.
+The macro also adds Ripley's internal tracking attributes so components can be updated on the fly.

+Any Clojure code can be called inside the body, but take note that return values are discarded.
+This is a common mistake, forgetting to use the HTML macro in a function and returning a vector.
+The caller will simply discard it and nothing is output.

+### Child components

+Components form a tree so a component can have child components with their own sources.
+The children are registered under the parent and if the parent fully rerenders, the children are recursively cleaned up.
+A component does not need to care if it is at the top level or a child of some other component.

+The main consideration comes from the sources used.
+If the parent component creates per render sources for the children, the children will lose the state when the parent is rerendered.

+### Dynamic scope

+Ripley supports capturing dynamic scope that was in place when a component or callback was created.
+This can be used to avoid passing in every piece of context to all components (like user information or db connection pools).
+The set of vars to capture must be configured when calling `ripley.html/render-response`.

 ## Changes

+### 2023-09-09
+- Support dynamic binding capture

 ### 2023-09-02
 - Support a `::h/live-let` directive that is more concise